bostonphp/PHP-Beginners-Book/intro_to_html/intro_to_html.markdown

 ## What is HTML
+The first component of any web page is the tag-based markup language of HTML.
+The Hyper Text Markup Language (HTML) has a sordid history but has come into its own in the last few years.
+After a lengthy experimentation with the XML-based XHTML variant the industry has accepted that HTML is the future of the web.

+Markup defines the structure and outline of a document and offers a structured content.
+Markup is not intended to define the look and feel of the content on the page beyond rudimentary concepts such as headers, paragraphs, and lists.
+The presentation attributes of HTML have all been deprecated and style should be contained in style sheets.

-HTML stands for *HyperText Markup Language* is a tag based language used to *markup* a document that web browsers then interpret and compose text, images and other material into visual or audible web pages.
-HTML was first mentioned way back in 1991 by Tim Berners-Lee and originally consisted of 20 elements.
+HTML stands for *HyperText Markup Language* and was first mentioned way back in 1991 by Tim Berners-Lee and originally consisted of 20 elements.
 Since then it has grown constantly adding form, tables, image maps and spawned CSS as a way to separate layout from presentation.
-HTML itself is composed of several components , including elements, and their attributes as well as character-based data types, character references and entity references.
+HTML itself is composed of several components, including elements, and their attributes as well as character-based data types, character references and entity references.
 We will get into each of these components more in-depth later on.

 Some people refer to elements as tags (e.g., "the P tag").
 Remember that the element consists of a start tag, content, and an end *tag*, and the tag (be it start or end tag) is a component of the element.
 For instance, the HEAD element is always present, even though both start and end HEAD tags may be missing in the markup.

 ## Why learn HTML
 The first question you are probably asking yourself is 'Why do I need to learn HTML?
 I write PHP.
 Doesnt that generate HTML?'